How Does a Lung work?

 Of course on the back of the experiment cards that come with the Lab, there are explanations on to relate this to our human body but I would suggest taking the explications further.
-The book to the right is called See Inside Your Body, and is from Usborne.
+The book to the left is called See Inside Your Body, and is from Usborne.
 This book covers all of the systems but I found that it covered them well for small children.
 There are many flaps in this book for hidden information.

 Should your child really like the Magic School Bus, the book to the right The Magic School Bus Presents The Human Body, is a great book full of facts and has a page for the lungs as well.
 Of course having multiple sources on hand is great too!

 Depending on the age of your child, this might be a great time to explain smoking and how it effects the lungs.